SymfonyCasts/solid/sfcasts/isp.md

 interface segregation principle kind of looks at this from the other direction.
 Again, the original definition is clients should not be forced to depend upon interfaces that they do not use.
-So for example, suppose you've accidentally built a giant class called API client with a ton of methods on it.
+So for example, suppose you've accidentally built a giant class called `ApiClient` with a ton of methods on it.

 Then somewhere in your code,

 You need to call just one of those methods.
-This other class is called the client because it, because it is using our giant API client class.
-And unfortunately, even though it only needs one method from the API client, it needs to inject the whole giant object.
+This other class is called the client because it, because it is using our giant `ApiClient` class.
+And unfortunately, even though it only needs one method from the `ApiClient`, it needs to inject the whole giant object.

 It's forced to depend on